Jessica Rawson: Biography

 Rawson's academic background is in Sinology with a particular research focus on the cosmology of the Han period (206 BC-AD 220) and its relation to tombs and their decoration.
 Educated at St Paul's Girls' School in Hammersmith, West London, New Hall, Cambridge and the University of London, Rawson began her career in the civil service.

 Between 1976 and 1994, she served as Deputy Keeper and then Keeper of the Department of Oriental Antiquities at the British Museum.
 From 1994 to 2010 she was Warden of Merton College, Oxford, and from 2006 to 2011 she served as pro-vice-chancellor of Oxford University.
 She has been involved in a number of high-profile exhibitions such as the Mysteries of Ancient China.

 Rawson contributed with Evelyn S. Rawski and other scholars to the catalogue of China: The Three Emperors by Frances Wood.
 The exhibition ran at the Royal Academy of Arts in 2005–06.

 From 2011 to 2016, Rawson headed a project at the University of Oxford on China and Inner Asia: Interactions Which Changed China (1000-200 BC) funded by the Leverhulme Trust, with Jianjun Mei as collaborator.
 This project explored relations between Ancient China and peoples of the Eurasian Steppes, particularly to the north and north-west.
 As of 2015, Rawson was also listed as a project partner on the RLAHA project FLow of Ancient Metals across Eurasia (FLAME) funded by the European Research Council.

 Honours

 Rawson is a Fellow of the British Academy, a member of the Scholars' Council of the Kluge Center at the Library of Congress and a member of the Art Fund's Advisory Council.
 She was made a Commander of the Order of the British Empire (CBE) in the 1994 Birthday Honours and advanced Dame Commander of the Order of the British Empire (DBE) in the 2002 New Year Honours for services to oriental studies.

 In 2012, Rawson was elected to the American Academy of Arts and Sciences as a Foreign Honorary Member.

 In May 2017 she was awarded the Charles Lang Freer Medal in recognition of her lifetime's contribution to the study of Chinese art and archaeology.
 In 2022 she received the Tang Prize in Sinology.

 Personal life

-Rawson does not allow students to call her by first name, but instead instructs them to call her "President" or "Professor Rawson."

 Rawson is married with one daughter.